effectai/effect-network-website/content/news/roadmap-2024.md

 ### Join us!

 We hope you are exited for all the milestones that are lined up over the coming months.
-If you would like to join our efforts in building the largest data network for AI-training, we recommend that you [join our dao](dao.effect.network), and follow us on socials to get alerted when the V2 registrations open.
+If you would like to join our efforts in building the largest data network for AI-training, we recommend that you [join our DAO](dao.effect.network), and follow us on socials to get alerted when the V2 registrations open.